JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 The policy will return the `a` and `μ` for a state that is given.

-`deep_ope_d4rl_evaluate` is a helper function that helps visualise the performance of the agent.
+`deep_ope_d4rl_evaluate` is a helper function that helps visualize the performance of the agent.
 The more the epoch number, the better the performance.
 ```julia
 julia> deep_ope_d4rl_evaluate("halfcheetah", "online", 3)
 Progress: 100%|█████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| Time: 0:00:01